[Tutorial] Exploring kimchi microbiota10/25/2017

 - For the Firmicutes/Bacteroidetes ratio, significant differences between infants and adults (0.4 and 10.9, respectively) and between adults and elderly (10.9 and 0.6, respectively).
 Notably, no significant differences were found between infants and elderly.
 In conclusion, F/B ratio in adults was much higher than those of infants and elderly (Mariat et al., 2009).

-- The obtained data indicate that obese persons in Ukraine adult population have a significantly higher level of Firmicutes and lower level of Bacteroidetes compared to normal-weight and lean adults (Koliada et al. 2017).
+- The obtained data indicate that obese persons in the Ukraine adult population have a significantly higher level of Firmicutes and lower level of Bacteroidetes compared to normal-weight and lean adults (Koliada et al. 2017).

 Last edited JC/Nov.
 1, 2017